sorilee/sorilee.github.io/_posts/notes/2020-07-17-lambda-calculus.md

 author: Sori Lee
 ---

-# The lambda calculus: how authors define it
+# The lambda calculus: how people define it

 <!--
 ### A note on its origin: Church 1932 vs Church 1936